chenliu521/chenliu521/README.md

 - 🔭 I’m currently a Student at Baruch College
-- 🌱 I’m currently learning Data Science (Data Cleaning, Data Visualziation, Data Standardization, Machine Learning)
+- 🌱 I’m currently learning Data Science (Data Cleaning, Data Visualization, Data Standardization, and Machine Learning)
 - 👯 I’m actively looking for Data Science/ Data Analysis Intern opportunities
-- 🤔 I’m love food
+- 🤔 I love food

 Experience in data analysis, and machine learning with a Data Science background.
 Having earned a Finance degree has provided me a solid foundation and a good intuition in Machine Learning and Statistical Analysis.